Norby (TV series): Broadcast history

 Norby aired at 7:00 p.m. on Wednesdays throughout its 13-episode run.
 It was replaced by Kodak Request Performance, a film series that included plays from Ford Theatre and from Top Plays of 1955.

 Critical reception

 Critic Jack Gould, in a review of the first episode of Norby in The New York Times, described the program as being "off to an extremely wobbly start".
 He wrote that the show made the title character too much like fathers in other TV situation comedies and that situations in the episode strained plausibility.
 His most positive comments regarded the quality of the episode's color, which he said also resulted in an improved picture on black-and-white TV sets.

 A review of the same episode in the trade publication Broadcasting said that the program avoided "much of the nonsense that clutters too many of the series' family contemporaries on TV".
-If other episodes followed that trend, the review sais, "viewers are in for solid, warm entertainment".
+If other episodes followed that trend, the review said, "viewers are in for solid, warm entertainment".